Winter semester 2024/25

 Technoseum Mannheim (detail: weaving mill from Elzach)

-On June 15, 2024 Sophia Merkel with participants of the seminar "Textile history between technology and consumer history" and interested students visited the Technoseum in Mannheim.
+On June 15, 2024, we visited Sophia Merkel with participants of the seminar "Textile history between technology and consumer history" and interested students visited the Technoseum in Mannheim.

 Sabine Hüttner, demonstration technician, gave a guided tour of the museum's diverse exhibits, which illustrated textile production.
 The participants were able to operate various exhibits such as spinning wheels and looms themselves and try out what had been discussed in the seminar and experience the physical demands of the various devices.
 One of the highlights was the demonstration of a faithfully reconstructed weaving mill, operated in the 19th and 20th centuries by the Störr family from Elzach (see photo).
 Driven by a water wheel, the seven looms, among other things, showed the great noise pollution and dangers to which the people working in the weaving mill were exposed.